COORDINATORS...

 Most of

-the weddings I play follow a basic format, although any of it can be
+the weddings I play follow a basic format, although any part of it can be

 altered or customized to your liking... anything goes, it's your